paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-173-energy-security.md

 <a id="section-2926"></a>
 ## § 2926.
 Operational energy activities
+**(a) Operational Energy Policy.—** In carrying out [section 2911(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2911/a&num=0&edition=prelim), the Secretary of Defense shall ensure the types, availability, and use of operational energy promote the readiness of the armed forces for their military missions.

+**(b) Authorities.—** The Secretary of Defense may—

+(1) require the Secretary of a military department or the commander of a combatant command to assess the energy supportability of systems, capabilities, and plans;

+(2) authorize the use of energy security, cost of backup power, and energy resilience as factors in the cost-benefit analysis for procurement of operational equipment; and

+(3) in selecting equipment that will use operational energy, give favorable consideration to the acquisition of equipment that enhances energy security, energy resilience, energy conservation, and reduces logistical vulnerabilities.

-**(a) Alternative Fuel Activities.—** The Assistant Secretary of Defense for Energy, Installations, and Environment, in consultation with the heads of the military departments and the Assistant Secretary of Defense for Research and Engineering, shall—
+**(c) Functions of the Assistant Secretary of Defense for Energy, Installations, and Environment.—** The Assistant Secretary of Defense for Energy, Installations, and Environment, in consultation with the heads of the appropriate Department of Defense components, shall—

-(1) lead the alternative fuel activities of the Department of Defense and oversee the investments of the Department in such activities;
+(1) oversee the operational energy activities of the Department of Defense and oversee the investments of the Department in such activities;

-(2) make recommendations to the Secretary regarding the development of alternative fuels by the military departments and the Office of the Secretary of Defense;
+(2) make recommendations to the Secretary regarding the policies and investments that affect the use of operational energy across the Department of Defense;

-(3) establish guidelines and prescribe policy to streamline the investments in alternative fuel activities across the Department of Defense;
+(3) establish guidelines and recommend to the Secretary policy to improve warfighting capability through energy security and energy resilience;

 (4) encourage collaboration with and leveraging of investments made by the Department of Energy, the Department of Agriculture, and other relevant Federal agencies to advance alternative fuel development to the benefit of the Department of Defense; and

-(5) certify the budget associated with the investment of the Department of Defense in alternative fuel activities in accordance with subsection (c)(4).
+(5) certify the budget associated with the investment of the Department of Defense in alternative fuel activities in accordance with subsection (e)(4).

-**(b) Operational Energy Strategy.—**
+**(d) Operational Energy Strategy.—**

 (1) The Assistant Secretary of Defense for Energy, Installations, and Environment shall be responsible for the establishment and maintenance of a department-wide transformational strategy for operational energy.
 The strategy shall establish near-term, mid-term, and long-term goals, performance metrics to measure progress in meeting the goals, and a plan for implementation of the strategy within the military departments, the Office of the Secretary of Defense, and Defense Agencies.